 Nosferatu the Vampyre was sequelised, sans Werner Herzog but with Klaus Kinski and this time a full head of hair, in the dull Nosferatu in Venice/Vampires in Venice (1988).

 Werner Herzog’s other genre films include the surreal Even Dwarfs Started Small (1970) and the subsequent The Wild Blue Yonder (2005), a mockumentary about alien visitors, and the true crime film My Son, My Son, What Have Ye Done (2009).
 Herzog also starred in and produced the amusing mockumentary Incident at Loch Ness (2004).
 Later Herzog documented his tempestuous love/hate working relationship with the seemingly half-deranged Klaus Kinski, which stretched through four films, in the documentary My Best Fiend (1999).

 Other adaptations of Dracula are:– Nosferatu (1922); Dracula (1931) with Bela Lugosi; the Spanish language version Dracula (1931) shot on the same sets as the Lugosi version starring Carlos Villarias; Hammer’s classic Dracula/The Horror of Dracula (1958) with Christopher Lee; Dracula in Pakistan (1967), an uncredited remake of the Hammer film; the Spanish Count Dracula (1970) also with Christopher Lee; the cinematically-released tv movie Dracula (1974) with Jack Palance; Count Dracula (1977), the BBC tv adaptation with Louis Jourdan; the lushly romantic Dracula (1979) with Frank Langella; Francis Ford Coppola’s visually ravishing Bram Stoker’s Dracula (1992), featuring Gary Oldman; Guy Maddin’s silent ballet adaptation Dracula: Pages from a Virgin’s Diary (2002); the modernized Italian tv movie version Dracula (2002) with Patrick Bergin; the BBC version Dracula (2006) with Marc Warren; the low-budget modernised Dracula (2009); Dario Argento’s Dracula (2012) with Thomas Kretschmann as Dracula; the low-budget Canadian Terror of Dracula (2012) with director Anthony D.P.
-Mann as Dracula; and the tv series Dracula (2013-4) with Jonathan Rhys Meyers; and the BBC mini-series Dracula (2020) starring Claes Bang; and Bram Stoker’s Van Helsing (2021), which actually features no Dracula.
+Mann as Dracula; the tv series Dracula (2013-4) with Jonathan Rhys Meyers; and the BBC mini-series Dracula (2020) starring Claes Bang; and Bram Stoker’s Van Helsing (2021), which actually features no Dracula.